PetterTech/blog/content/posts/2011-08-24-using-remote-desktop-over-an-ssh-tunnel.md

   - ssh tunnel

 ---
 This is kinda the nerdy way of remoting a pc on a remote network.
-Usually a vpn connection would be preffered, but in my case I don&#8217;t want to forward the rdp port of security reasons.
+Usually a vpn connection would be preffered, but in my case I don't want to forward the rdp port of security reasons.

 Lets use my setup as an example:
-At home I have a server running Debian linux, I also have several windows pc&#8217;s  that I want to be able to use remote desktop to.
+At home I have a server running Debian linux, I also have several windows pc's  that I want to be able to use remote desktop to.
 Since I have already forwarded the ssh port (22) to my Debian server I figured I could use it as a jumpstation.

 The way I solved this is somewhat similar to the [PuTTY proxy trick][1] guide that I posted earlier.